Open /ir workspace

 Your procedures.
 Pre-loaded.

 Each template packs the right vocabulary, output structure, and procedure-specific fields.
 Select before you walk in.
+The nine in the sidebar with a · dot are wired to the live extractor at /ir; SIJ and Facet/MBB/RFA are documented but not in the registry yet.

 Dictum — Template Selector